 The EEPROM write interrupt is generated when an EEPROM write cycle has ended.
 The EEPROM interrupt must first be enabled by setting the DEE bit in the relevant interrupt register.
+However as the EEPROM is contained within a Multi-function Interrupt, the associated multi-function interrupt enable bit must also be set.
 When an EEPROM write cycle ends, the DEF request flag will be set.
-If the global and EEPROM interrupts are enabled and the stack is not full, a jump to the EEPROM Interrupt vector will take place.
-When the interrupt is serviced the EEPROM interrupt flag will be automatically reset.
+If the global, EEPROM interrupts and Multi-function interrupts are enabled and the stack is not full, a jump to the Data EEPROM Interrupt vector will take place.
+When the interrupt is serviced only the Multi-function interrupt flag will be automatically reset, the EEPROM interrupt flag must be manually reset by the application program.
 More details can be obtained in the Interrupt section.